-► Gasoline engine
+► Gasoline engine (→P. 515)

-Your vehicle must use only unleaded gasoline.
+You must only use unleaded gasoline.

 Select octane rating 87 (Research Octane Number 91) or higher.
 Use of unleaded gasoline with an octane rating lower than 87 may result in engine knocking.
 Persistent knocking can lead to engine damage.